Syllabus (Semester 1, 2026)

 The integration of modern tools (uv, Positron, shinylive) represents the evolving landscape of geospatial Python.
 We embrace these changes to ensure students learn current best practices.

-Last Updated: March 2026
+Last Updated: May 2026 Version: 3.1

 This course emphasises practical skills for urban analytics research, planning, and policy support.
 The combination of spatial analysis, interactive visualisation, and software development prepares students for careers in academia, government, consulting, and technology sectors.